PrincetonUniversity/hpc_beginning_workshop/05_effective_usage/README.md

 - Amount of time required to run the job
 - Amount of memory (RAM) needed

+For parallel codes one needs to carry out a scaling analysis as described on [Choosing the Number of Nodes, CPU-cores and GPUs](https://researchcomputing.princeton.edu/support/knowledge-base/scaling-analysis).

 See [this page](https://researchcomputing.princeton.edu/node/7121) to understand how to choose your memory requirements.

-## How to Find the Optimal Number of Threads for Multithreaded Codes
+## Multi-threaded NumPy or How to Find the Optimal Number of Threads for Multithreaded Codes

-### Multi-threaded NumPy

 Try running the code below and vary the value of `--cpus-per-task` to fill in the data in the table below: